zmap/zlint/integration/README.md

 Example failure investigation
 -----------------------------

-Here's an example of using the integration test tooling to investing a linter bug.
+Here's an example of using the integration test tooling to investigate a linter bug.

 First, let's revert [a
 bugfix](https://github.com/cpu/zlint/commit/5dcecad773158b82b5e52064ee2782d1b8a79314)
-for the `e_subject_printable_string_badalpha` lint.
+for the `e_subject_printable_string_badalpha` lint so we can see what happens when there's a difference between the test results and the expected results.

 * `git revert 5dcecad773158b82b5e52064ee2782d1b8a79314`

 Now let's run the integration tests.
 We'll use a higher than default parallelism value since our dev machine probably has a few cores laying around.

-This will take approximately ~15 minutes.
-Longer if you haven't downloaded the integration test data when running the tests previously.
-If you want to tighten the iteration time (e.g. while you're developing a new lint vs chasing a bug) try specifying a `-config` that has fewer data files.
+This will take approximately ~15 minutes (Longer if you haven't downloaded the integration test data in previous runs).
+If you want to tighten the iteration time (e.g. while you're developing a new lint vs chasing a bug) try specifying a `-config` file that has fewer data files than the default one.

 * `make integration PARALLELISM=6`